WHU-Fenglab/RI-based-CPSC/README.md

     pip install Time_Corecctor

-### Tutorial
+### Chromatographic peak shift correction
-The raw data obtaineded from the LC-MS instrument must be converted into .mzML format, by ProteoWizard MSConvert or other tools.
+For data integration, the raw data obtained from the LC-MS instrument must be converted into .mzML format by ProteoWizard msConvert or other tools.

-#### Import the .mzML format raw data:
+#### Importation of the .mzML format data:

     Data_1 = MZDataProcess('.../Data_1.mzML')

-#### Import the .xlsx format data of N-acyl glycine calibrants:
+#### Importation of the .xlsx format data of N-acyl glycine calibrants:
-Before correction, import the .xlsx format file containing the m/z information of N-acyl glycine calibrants to the prrogram.
+For retention time correction, the m/z information of N-acyl glycine calibrants is needed, import the .xlsx format file containing the m/z information of N-acyl glycine calibrants to the program.

 Calibrants data format:
 | C   | m/z       |